Key Takeaways

 - Can Dogs Eat Jalapenos?
 Are Peppers Bad for Dogs?

-- Can Cats Eat Carrots?
+- Can Cats Eat Carrots Safely?

 - Can Dogs Eat Honeydew, Cantaloupe or Watermelon?
 Feeding Melons to Dogs

-- Can Cats Eat Avocados?
+- Can Dogs Eat Spicy Food?